IsolatedSingularity/starter-hugo-academic/content/project/basiq/index.md

 ---
 title: BasiQ and Qonductor
 summary: |+
-  Developed two quantum-specialized LLM assistants at BTQ Technologies to streamline research and education workflows.
+  Developed two quantum-specialized LLM assistants in TypeScript and Next.js at BTQ Technologies to streamline research and education workflows.
 BasiQ serves as a domain-tuned tutor for quantum theory, computing, and machine learning.
 Qonductor provides an internal research assistant for academic and engineering teams.

 url_video: ""
 url_link: ""